Sales Metrics & KPIs

 2. Check each metric for relevance

 Not every metric will be useful for achieving your goals.
-Sales analytics can help you determine which metrics your sales teams should prioritize.
+Sales analytics can help you determine which metrics your teams should prioritize.
 For example, if you're looking to boost customer retention, focus on metrics like customer satisfaction scores and churn rates.

 3. Monitor sales regularly